-Prepare more confident surgeons with simulation training
+Prepare more confident medical professionals with VR simulation training

 Advanced Effective Training

-With a virtual reality simulators, such as the LapSim simulator, you get a standardized 24/7 guided training program that provides real-time feedback.
+With virtual reality simulators, such as the LapSim simulator, you get a standardized 24/7 guided training program that provides real-time feedback.

 Better Patient Care and Safety